-Julian Assange, WikiLeaks Respond To CIA Director Mike Pompeo, Talks First Amendment, Free Press And Tyranny
+Julian Assange, WikiLeaks Respond To CIA Director Mike Pompeo, Talks First Amendment, Free Press, And Tyranny

 — WikiLeaks (@wikileaks) April 14, 2017

-In conclusion, Julian Assange responded with the following warning.
+In conclusion to his statements, Julian Assange responded with the following warning.

 “America’s Founders, with brilliant foresight, understood the absolute necessity for preservation of a free press to foster critical debate about the actions of the government.
 The alternative is tyranny.”